 Paid links used in this post.
 Read more about my link usage policies.

-- Great texture and flavor combo.
-You're going to get a soft, pillowy, spicy pumpkin cookie outside with a sweet, tangy cheesecake filling.
-The combo is delicious.
+- Delicious texture + flavor combo.
+You'll get a soft, pumpkin spice cookie on the outside with a tangy cheesecake center makes every bite taste like fall.

-- 15.25 oz spice cake mix - This is equal to a standard box of cake mix.
-If you can't find spice cake for some reason, use a yellow cake mix and add a tablespoon of pumpkin pie spice.
+- Spice cake mix (15.25 oz) - A standard box of cake mix keeps this recipe simple.
+If you can't find spice cake, use yellow cake mix and stir in 1 tablespoon pumpkin pie spice.

 Additions & Substitutions